Situated on the idyllic North Eastern side, of Coniston Water, sits the charming Lake House.

 Whether or not you've read Arthur Ransome's books about the Swallows & Amazons, based around Coniston Water this charming area of the Lake District is sure to inspire all who visit.

-For those who wish to explore the local area the Lakeland village of Coniston and its amenities are just over a mile away and heading off in the other direction will lead you to the picture perfect village of Hawkshead, Tarn Hows and the enchanting Grizedale Forest.
+For those who wish to explore the local area, the Lakeland village of Coniston and its amenities are just over a mile away and heading off in the other direction you'll end up in the picture perfect village of Hawkshead, Tarn Hows or on the trails of the Grizedale Forest.
 Brantwood House, the historic home of John Ruskin is situated nearby and encompasses a museum, delightful gardens and vibrant arts & events scene.

 For those looking to explore, there are an abundance of footpaths, varied cycle ways and multitude of water based activities available from the front door.

 In essence Lake House offers the very best of all worlds.
 Ideal for relaxation, exploration and adventure.
 Perfect for couples, friends and families alike.

 Entrance to the kitchen/dining room, a bright and well-appointed room with all mod cons, electric cooker/hob, microwave, dishwasher and fridge freezer.

 The sitting room is spacious and welcoming, complete with lake and mountain views this delightful room offers comfortable sofas, log burning stove and wide screen TV, perfect for cosy nights and lazy days.
 Guests can also access the enclosed private terrace garden from the sitting room through the large French doors at the end of the room, the perfect space to simply sit, drink in the scenery and watch the world pass by.

 Upstairs there are three stylish bedrooms along with the house bathroom.
 All bedrooms are situated to the front of the house and enjoy fantastic views.

 Bedroom 1 - king size four-poster bed and en-suite walk in shower room.